jclouds/jclouds-site/documentation/devguides/using-eclipse.markdown

 title: Developer Setup Instructions for Eclipse
 ---

-# jclouds Developer Setup instructions for Eclipse
+# Apache jclouds&reg; Developer Setup instructions for Eclipse

 ## Introduction
 This guide will help you set up jclouds in Eclipse and includes instructions for running tests.